wso2/docs-choreo-dev/en/docs/what-is-choreo.md

     - **Ensure reliability**: DevOps and SRE teams can easily manage deployed components with built-in insights and observability.

  - Reusable digital assets:
-    - **Discover assets**: Accelerate delivery times by finding and reusing digital assets developed by others via Choreo's library of over 400 connectors.
     - **Control visibility and sharing**: Publish your digital assets to a shared marketplace for consumption by internal or external stakeholders, managed by role-based access control.
-    - **Enterprise Marketplace**: Choreo's secure enterprise marketplace fosters transparency and efficiency with granular access control for publishers and consumers.
+    - **Internal Marketplace**: Choreo's secure internal marketplace fosters transparency and efficiency with granular access control for publishers and consumers.

  - Comprehensive observability:
-    - **Performance predictions**: Optimize your applications by leveraging Choreo's performance predictions based on historical and real-time system data.
     - **Anomaly detection**: Stay ahead of issues with prompt notifications, ensuring balanced scaling and immediate action during unexpected mishaps.
     - **Troubleshoot and debug**: Quickly pinpoint and address root causes using detailed logs and data aligned in the same timeline, down to the machine-level details.